-Just unboxed your new iPhone 11?
-Here’s how to set it up
+How to set up your new iPhone

 - Set up Apple Pay.

-- Tap Send Diagnostic information to Apple when apps crash or other issues arise or tap Don't Send if you don't want to send.
+- Tap Send Diagnostic information to Apple for when apps crash or other issues arise or tap Don't Send if you don't want to send.

-- Turn on Display Zoom for extra visual accessibility.
+- Turn on Display Zoom for larger icons and text if you want.

 Getting a new Apple Watch, too?

-If you're setting up a brand new Apple Watch, too, you're going to want to set up your iPhone first, then set up the Apple Watch.
-We have a guide to help you through the steps to setting up a new Apple Watch, too.
+If you're setting up one of the best Apple Watches, like the Apple Watch Series 7, too, you're going to want to set up your iPhone first, then set up the Apple Watch.